7frank/tdi/README.md

 # todo

-- create AST transformer that parses for AutoWire and prepend `di.generated.ts` automatically at the beginning of the the compiled entry point file
+- create AST transformer `di.generated.ts` automatically at the beginning of the the compiled entry point file
-- create transformer that would make "defer()" redundant
+- change implementation to not have to build twice

 # example usage

 `yarn build`
 `yarn di`
-`node dist/index.js` or `node dist/test.js`
+`yarn build` (twice T_T, currently necessary to generate all relevant javascript files) `node dist/index.js` or `node dist/test.js`

 # todo